JohnCremona/CMFs/PostgresSchema.md

 order | smallint
 values | integers[] | list of pairs [x,m] giving first twelve values e(m/n) on x=-1,1, then the next ten integers relatively prime to the modulus, where n is the order of the character values_gens | integers[] | list of pairs [x, m] giving values on generators x of the unit group

+**Validation** for `char_dir_values`

+* Total number of records should be sum of len(galois_orbit) over records in char_dir_orbits
+* label should uniquely identify each record
+* Conrey index n in label should appear in galois_orbit for record in char_dir_orbits with this orbit_label
+* order should match order in char_dir_orbits for this orbit_label
+* The x's listed in values and values_gens should be coprime to the modulus N in the label
+* the value on -1 should agree with the parity for this char_orbit_index in char_dir_orbits
+* for x's that appear in both values and values_gens, the value should be the same.